SkylineCommunications/dataminer-docs/connector-help/connector_help/Dolby_DP591.md

 The Dolby DP591 is an audio encoder that can be used to encode PCM audio stems and metadata to Dolby ED2 or Dolby Digital Plus with Dolby Atmos, transcode Dolby E/Dolby ED2 streams to Dolby Digital Plus/Dolby Digital Plus with Atmos, and decode Dolby ED2 content to its original PCM channels.

-This driver allows you to monitor and manage this product.
+This connector allows you to monitor and manage this product.

 ## About